linkeddatacenter/kees/README.md

 properties can be defined.

 If just a post-condition fails, the KEES agent must invalidate the generated/updated graph and abort.
-KEES does not specify any pre-ondition test order (in principle they can be evaluated in parallel)
+KEES does not specify any pre-condition test order (in principle they can be evaluated in parallel)

-Post conditions are always satisfied if no kees:assert property is present.
+Postconditions are always satisfied if no kees:assert property is present.

-Post conditions are always not satisfied if the target graph was not updated for some reason.
+Postconditions are always not satisfied if the target graph was not updated for some reason.

-A KEES agent sholud be able to evaluate post-condition with at least two methods:
+A KEES agent should be able to evaluate post-condition with at least two methods:

-- a post condition is satisfied if the range of the kees:assert property is the name of a graph defined in a plan and it exists
+- a postcondition is satisfied if the range of the kees:assert property is the name of a graph defined in a plan and it exists
-- a post condition is satisfied if the range of the kees:assert is a sp:Ask that evaluated to true
+- a postcondition is satisfied if the range of the kees:assert is an sp:Ask that evaluated to true